Para la mejor vista de nuestra página web, use su dispositivo en forma horizontal.

 John Akomfrah, Kader Attia, Sammy Baloji, María Magdalena Campos-Pons, Carolina Caycedo, Destiny Deacon, Manthia Diawara, Coco Fusco, Hassan Hajjaj, Mona Hatoum, Lubaina Himid, Isaac Julien, Bouchra Khalili, Mohammed Ibrahim Mahama, Kerry James Marshall, Steve McQueen, Almagul Menlibayeva, Aline Motta, Wangechi Mutu, Philippe Parreno, Doris Salcedo, Berni Searle, Yinka Shonibare, Vivan Sundaram, Fatimah Tuggar, Hajra Waheed, Barbara Walker, Nari Ward, Carrie Mae Weems.

-Their new commissions will be featured in the Biennial alongside a selection of works by international artists to be announced in the coming year.
+Their new commissions will be featured in the Biennial alongside a selection of works by international artists.

 “These commissioned artists build on Enwezor’s vision that transformed how we understand and engage with contemporary art and its institutions.
 Although he worked with many of these artists, I felt it was important to include other voices that bring his proposal into our immediate present and leverage the critical role that he believed the Sharjah Biennial could play in this endeavour,” said SAF Director and SB15 Curator Hoor Al Qasimi.
 “Reflecting on the relentless devastation of COVID-19 in many parts of the world, as well as the uneven access to vaccines and restrictions to travel still in place, SAF has made the decision to open Sharjah Biennial 15 in 2023.
 Our goal is to give artists and our audiences the necessary time to tend to what is most urgent around them.
 We hope to be able to gather in Sharjah once again with renewed energy and appreciation for the way art can bring complex questions into focus.”